-Don't be fooled by this toy's simplicity; The First Years Stack Up Cup Toys are a classic toy that will satisfy your child's desire to fill, pour, stack, or nest in the bathtub.
-It comes with eight colorful cups, and each container has one or more holes to scoop up water and create a waterfall.
-We also appreciate that the cups are quick to air dry or easy to wipe with a towel.
+Don't be fooled by this toy's simplicity; The First Years Stack Up Cup Toys are a classic toy that will satisfy your child's desire to fill, pour, stack, and nest in the bathtub.
+The set includes eight colorful cups; each container has one or more holes to scoop up water and create a waterfall.
+We also appreciate that the cups are quick to clean and dry and take up minimal space when not in use.

 This toy has no significant drawbacks, and our only observation is that some children may need help to differentiate the sizes to stack.
 We recommend the Boon Stacking Boats to families with babies or toddlers interested in an alternative to stacking cups.